WeblateOrg/weblate/docs/admin/access.rst

 given action, the check is carried out according to scope, and the following checks are performed in this order:

-1. Group :guilabel:`Component list` is matched against accessed component or project (for project-level access).
+1. The group :guilabel:`Component list` is matched against accessed component or project (for project-level access).

-2. Group :guilabel:`Components` are matched against accessed component or project (for project-level access).
+2. The group :guilabel:`Components` is matched against accessed component or project (for project-level access).

-3. Group :guilabel:`Projects` are matched against accessed project.
+3. The group :guilabel:`Projects` is matched against accessed project.

 Thus, granting access to a component gives the user access to the project it is in too.